The Days On Days Off Scheduling Problem: Optimizing the number of workers

-Using the Moore-Bellman-Ford algorithm \cite{bellmanRoutingProblem1958,fordNetworkFlowTheory1956,mooreShortestPathMaze1959} on the potential graph, we can distinguish between cases (i) to (iv): if the algorithm finds a feasible potential, we are in case (ii).
+Furthermore, we must be able to decide if a given value of $N$ is (i) too small (ii) feasible (iii) too large or (iv) the instance is infeasible independent of $N$.
+Using the Moore-Bellman-Ford algorithm \parencite{bellmanRoutingProblem1958,fordNetworkFlowTheory1956,mooreShortestPathMaze1959} on the potential graph, we can distinguish between cases (i) to (iv): if the algorithm finds a feasible potential, we are in case (ii).
 If it returns a negative cycle, consider the affine function $a\cdot N+b$ that describes the total cost of this cycle in terms of $N$.
 Depending on the sign of $a$, we know whether $N$ is too large or too small.
 If $a=0$, the instance is infeasible for every value of $N$.

 \begin{remark} Note that the binary search to optimize $N$ is essentially the ellipsoid method on the one-dimensional polyhedron described in \Cref{lem: N is an interval}.
-Distinguishing cases (i) to (iii) is essentially a separation oracle for this polyhedron. \end{remark}
+Distinguishing cases (i) to (iii) is basically a separation oracle for this polyhedron. \end{remark}